3awny/data-assessment-ahmedawny/README.md

 This script loads the dataset, preprocesses it, splits it into training and testing sets, trains the model, evaluates the model, and visualizes the results.

-### Running the FastAPI Application
+### 7. Running the FastAPI Application (Not a necessary step)

 To start the FastAPI application, run:

 ```bash
 uvicorn app.main:app --reload